anton-martyniuk/Modern/README.md

     });
 ```

-When registering service specify the type of Dto, dbo entity models, primary key and modern repository.\
+When registering service specify the type of Dto and dbo entity models, primary key and modern repository.\
 Service requires one of modern repositories to be registered.\
 When using **InMemoryCache** modify the CacheSettings of type `MemoryCacheEntryOptions` to specify the cache expiration time.\
-When using **RedisCache** modify the `RedisConfiguration` of `StackExchange.Redis` package and `RedisCacheSettings` expiration time.
+When using **RedisCache** modify the `RedisConfiguration` of `StackExchange.Redis` package and expiration time in `RedisCacheSettings`.

 ## Services In Memory :pencil:
 Modern generic in memory services use Modern generic repositories and in memory cache to perform CRUD operations.